Have you ever wondered where the Best Beaches in the United States are?

 Flamenco Beach – Flamenco Beach in Puerto Rico is considered one of the best beaches in the world, so with Puerto Rico being part of the United States I thought I should include it.
 It’s known for having shallow turquoise water, white sand, and good diving spots.
 The beach has bathroom facilities, showers, and bathrooms.

 Jekyll Island – Jekyll Island, Georgia is home to four different beaches, including the romantic Driftwood Beach and family friendly Great Dunes beach.
 Also on the island are historic homes, excellent restaurants, and even a water park.
 Depending on when you visit the mosquitos can be horrible.
+We went in August and they were brutal.
 Take bug repellant.

 Did your favorite beach make the list?